 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
-The Fund does not have any significant exposure to currency risk as all its significant monetary assets and monetary liabilities and significant transactions are denominated in Saudi Riyals.
+The Fund does not have any significant exposure to currency risk as all its significant monetary assets and monetary liabilities are denominated in US Dollars'.
+The Fund did not undertake significant transactions in currencies other than US dollars during the year and Saudi Riyals are pegged to the US dollar.